GoogleCloudPlatform/cluster-toolkit/docs/slurm-dws-flex.md

 ```

 > [!WARNING]
-> DWS Flex Start cannot be used in tandem with a reservation or placement policy
+> DWS Flex Start cannot be used in tandem with a reservation or placement policy.
 > While this feature was tested at the time of publication, it is not regression tested and may cease to work based on changes in the bulkInsert API.